 It is also recognised that if Brentwood Borough Council leaves a partnership it does not automatically imply that the partnership itself should cease.
-It is felt to be good practice for a Terms of Reference to indicate how each individual organisations can leave a partnership.
+It is felt to be good practice for a Terms of Reference to indicate how each individual organisation can leave a partnership.

-Brentwood Borough Council also acknowledges that the 3rd sector (voluntary and community sector organisations) can be a key partner and play a prominent role in supporting our local communities.
+Brentwood Borough Council also acknowledges that the 3rd sector (voluntary and community sector organisations) can be a key partner and play a prominent role in supporting the local community in Brentwood and across Essex.